thoufik1111/Minigames/README.md

-# 🎮 Python Mini Games — Hand Cricket & Luck Ladder
+# 🎮 Python Mini Games

-This repository contains two fun Python-based mini games built with **pure Python** and **Tkinter**.
+This repository contains three fun Python-based mini games built with **pure Python** and **Tkinter**.
-Both are playable directly from the terminal (Hand Cricket) or as a GUI (Luck Ladder).
+Both are playable directly GUI after we ran the code on VScode

 ---

-## 🏏 Hand Cricket
+# 🏏 Hand Cricket

 A classic **Player vs Computer** cricket simulation game.